golang/tools/internal/mcp/design/design.md

 We find the similarity in names among the three server types to be confusing, and we could not discover any uses of the session methods in the open-source ecosystem.
-In our design is similar, server authors create a `Server`, and then connect it to a `Transport` or SSE handler.
-We manage multiple web clients for a single server using session IDs internally, but do not expose them.
+In our design, server authors create a `Server`, and then connect it to a `Transport`.
+An `SSEHandler` manages sessions for incoming SSE connections, but does not expose them.